wagtail-nest/wagtail-personalisation/docs/editor_guide/creating_segments.rst

 5. Choose the rules you want to use.

-    Wagxperience comes with a basic set of :doc:`../default_rules` that allow you to get started quickly.
+    Wagtail Personalisation comes with a basic set of :doc:`../default_rules` that allow you to get started quickly.
 The rules you define will be evaluated once a visitor makes a request to your application.

-    The rules that come with Wagxperience are as follows:
+    The rules that come with Wagtail Personalisation are as follows:

     .. toctree::
        :maxdepth: 2